We extend trust through our service infrastructure and platform, with particular focus on security, compliance, and availability.

 Our security team continues to drive forward with additional investments, including implementing additional machine learning and AI capabilities to existing detection tools, staffing an internal incident response and detection team, amplifying our existing third-party testing program to increase testing frequency, and implementing a bug bounty program.
 As part of our ongoing strategy of continuous enhancement, please continue to check this Trust Center to learn about additional security assets that we will make available to clients.

-Reminders for helping to ensure secure access when using the Sequoia People Platform.
+Sequoia clients can use these helpful reminders to ensure secure access when using the Sequoia People Platform.

 Recommendations for Employers: